AsifMalki/IS-Analaysis---Technion/README.md

  2)Download "WebApplication5.sln" and the related files and put them in the same folder, then open "WebApplication5.sln".

- 3)Double click on "WebForm2.aspx" in the Solution Explorer then press "Execute", Enjoy : )
+ 3)Double click on "WebForm2.aspx" in the Solution Explorer then press "Execute".

+ Enjoy : )